 How Do I Make My Stain Look Lighter?

-If you think your stain is a bit too dark, you can always go over it with a cloth to lighten it.
-You’ll want to do this as soon as possible though, otherwise, the oil will set in before you get a look you’re satisfied with.
+If you believe your stain is too dark, you can always lighten it with a cloth.
+However, you should do this as quickly as possible because the oil will set in before you achieve the desired look.

 Should I Use Painter’s Tape?

-Painter’s tape isn’t necessary but can help protect walls and other pieces of furniture that may accidentally get some stain on them.
-If you are worried about this, feel free to use painter’s tape to avoid any potential issues.
+Painter’s tape isn’t strictly necessary, but it can help prevent walls and other pieces of furniture from staining.
+If you are concerned about this, you can apply painter’s tape to avoid any problems.